yuqiii-wang/KnowledgeNotes/fundamental_computer/terminologies.md

 In general, an ABI is the interface between two program modules, one of which is often at the level of machine code.
 The interface is the de facto method for encoding/decoding data into/out of the machine code.

 In Ethereum, it's basically how you can encode Solidity contract calls for the EVM and, backwards, how to read the data out of transactions.

+* dry run

+Program execution rehearsal.
+The most observed use is running the the whole program lifecylel without actually committing any action, and printing out the list of expected behavior.
+For example, `terraform plan` is a dry run of `terraform apply`.